-Link REIT announced late Friday that it was purchasing Happy Valley Shopping Mall in Tianhe district from a local government property manager, with a statement to the Hong Kong stock exchange noting the lack of competing retail outlets in that section of Guangzhou’s upscale Zhujiang New Town, as well as the current rebound in consumer spending in China.
+Link REIT announced late Friday that it was purchasing Happy Valley Shopping Mall in Tianhe district from a property management firm linked to fund manager Warburg Pincus, with a statement to the Hong Kong stock exchange noting the lack of competing retail outlets in that section of Guangzhou’s upscale Zhujiang New Town, as well as the current rebound in consumer spending in China.

 “The acquisition aligns with Link’s business strategy of portfolio diversification for long-term stable return,” Link REIT CEO George Hongchoy said in a statement.
 “It is part of our pursuit of a yield accretive strategy through adding quality income-producing properties with capital appreciation potential in Tier 1 cities in China.”

 With the Happy Valley mall currently just over 70 percent occupied, Link REIT is counting on the capabilities of its local team, which already manages Link Square Guangzhou in the city’s Liwan district, to help boost returns from the 2012-vintage property.

 Link REIT’s latest addition to its mainland portfolio measures 90,113 square metres (969,972 square feet) by gross floor area and has 50,361 square metres of retail space.
 The trust is purchasing the asset at 4.3 percent less than a recent valuation of the property by Colliers International, and at the stated consideration is paying the equivalent of RMB 63,635 per square metre of gross leasable area.